 If they don't give you a legitimate reason or refuse to answer at all, then be cautious.
 They could be trying to cover up a defect with the house.

-If you want to move forward in the process anyway, take necessary precautions to make sure you don’t get ripped off.
-This may include doing your own research on the home, reading the housing disclosures with a critical eye and requesting and attending a thorough home inspection from a highly rated, professional inspector.
+If you want to move forward in the process anyway, take necessary precautions to make sure you don't get ripped off.
+This may include doing your own research on the home, reading the housing disclosures with a critical eye and requesting a thorough home inspection alongside a highly rated, professional inspector.

 Remember, HUD requires an appraisal, not an inspection, though it is highly recommended.
 You'll have to order that on your own.

 When you walk through the home, do your own in-depth inspection as well.
 Look for things like exposed wires, cracks in the walls and signs of water in the basement (such as stains on the walls, mold and efflorescence), and other things that would fail a home inspection.

 Consider Your Options

-When a seller won’t accept your FHA loan, you have a few options.
-If they are concerned about the home not meeting HUD guidelines and do not want to pay for the repairs, you can offer to take the home “as is,” meaning you accept certain defects the FHA finds in the appraisal and agree to purchase the home without any repair.
+When a seller won't accept your FHA loan, you have a few options.
+If they are concerned about the home not meeting HUD guidelines and don’t want to pay for the repairs, you can offer to buy the home as-is, meaning you accept certain defects the FHA finds in the appraisal and agree to purchase the home without any repair.
 The seller will not have to fix them before handing over the keys and they will become your responsibility once you take ownership.

 If you qualify, you could also opt for a conventional loan instead.
-These loans can allow for lower down payments too, but anything under 20% will require you to pay for private mortgage insurance (PMI).
+These loans can allow for lower down payments, too, but anything under 20% will require you to pay for private mortgage insurance (PMI).
 To qualify for this type of loan, you will need a credit score of 620 or higher and a debt-to-income ratio (DTI) of 50% or less.
 If you’re not confident in your credit score, you may have the option to have a co-signer on your mortgage loan.